-We have a designated parking area to the left as you enter the site, although we do allow guests to park up next to their yurt for the purposes of loading and unloading luggage, or for guests that have special access requirements.
-When driving around the site, please keep your speed dead slow as there may be free-range children and dogs.
+We have a designated parking area to the left as you enter the site, although for the vast majoirty of the time we allow guests to park next to the yabins for the duration of their stay with us, if it is extremly wet we will ask guests to park in the car park.
+When driving around the site, please keep your speed dead slow as there may be free-range children.

 We have put a lot of effort in and are proud of how environmentally friendly we have managed to make the site.
 Here's a brief overview of some of the measures we've taken:

 Water - Our water supply is provided by our own borehole.
-It travels no more than 340 meters to get from the ground into your mouth.
+It travels no more than 340 meters to get from the ground into our amenities block.
 Unlike the water supply in your house, we add no chemicals.
-We ensure the safety of our supply by having regular full chemical suite water analysis checks carried out.
-The low power water pump used is the only electricity used for the whole site.
-Hot water in the amenities block is provided by a wood burner with a back boiler.
+The low power water pump is the only electricity used for the whole site.
+Hot water in the amenities block is heated by a wood burner with a back boiler in the washing up area.
 Dish washing detergent is organic and provided.

 Sewerage - We had a special package sewage treatment plant imported from Germany.
 It requires no power to function and has one of the best effluent ratings in the world.
 As we deal with all sewage onsite, we are not reliant on power-hungry centralised sewage treatment plants.

-Wood and Decking - Any wood used anywhere onsite has come from sustainable sources or is reclaimed.
-The decks that the Yurts sit on, are built entirely from reclaimed scaffolding boards.
-Our goal is to become one of the first businesses in the UK which not only runs carbon neutral, but actually ecologically benefits the landscape that it sits in.
-Unlike other businesses which are trying to be green simply by offsetting the carbon that they're burning, we are striving to build an infrastructure that actually functions in an environmentally positive way and requires little carbon off-setting.
+Wood - Any wood used anywhere onsite has come from sustainable sources or is reclaimed.
+We are striving to build an infrastructure that actually functions in an environmentally positive way and requires little carbon off-setting.